The Licensing office is now open by appointment only. Please click here to contact us or email licensing@blaby.gov.uk

 This licence is not applicable for private land not on the highway, you will need permission from the landowner.

-Pavement Licences will be granted for up to a maximum of one year but will expire no later than 30 September 2024.
+Pavement Licences will be granted for up to a maximum of two years.

 The grant of a pavement licence only permits the placing of furniture on the highway.
 Other regulatory frameworks still apply, such as the need for alcohol licences and the need to comply with registration requirements for food businesses.
 All pavement licences will be granted subject to the National and Local conditions below.